andrewtliem/treasure-map-game/README.md

 # Treasure Map Adventure

-Treasure Map Adventure is a browser-based coding playground where students learn computational thinking by steering an explorer across grid-based maps using simple pseudo-code commands.
-Learners type algorithms (MOVE, TURN LEFT, REPEAT, IF/ELSE, WHILE, etc.), then run or step through them to watch the avatar reach the treasure while avoiding obstacles.
+Treasure Map Adventure is a browser-based coding playground designed to teach **computational thinking**.
+Students break problems into commands, reason about control flow, and debug logic as they steer an explorer across grid-based maps using simple pseudo-code (MOVE, TURN LEFT, REPEAT, IF/ELSE, WHILE, etc.).
+They refine one algorithm, then run or step through it to watch the avatar reach the treasure while avoiding obstacles.

 The project now includes two distinct modes: